Imanm02/Airport-Infrastructure-WebDev-HW3/Q2/README.md

 the same thing can be applied for the postgres database related to auth.

+## dbeaver

+to install dbeaver on your system follow [this](https://computingforgeeks.com/install-and-configure-dbeaver-on-ubuntu-debian/) guide.

 ## problems

 the persistent volumes were not deleted with `docker-compose down`